curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 In a perfect world, everyone would always have the ability to know anything about anything.  (that is possible to know - the answer to life, the universe, and everything may be 42 or it may be hazy).

-A system/society that could get us there is one where in order to participate, one must continually share everything there is to know in order to participate.
+A system/society that could get us there is one where in order to participate, one must continually share everything one is capable of sharing and has privileged access to.

 A toned-down version could be that one slowly shares more and more to participate.